leogomesdev/task-management/README.md

 It's necessary to create a user to use the system.
 A user can only manage his own tasks.

+This project is a back-end application using REST API to allow user register, user authentication, and task management.

 ## Description

 A Task has the following attributes: